TrueNodes/phantom/README.md

   -sentinel_version string
     	The string to use for the sentinel version number (i.e. 1.20.0) -user_agent string
-    	The user agent string to connect to remote peers with. (default "@_breakcrypto phantom")
+    	The user agent string to connect to remote peers with. (default "True Nodes - hospedagem de masternodes")
 ```

 ## Building (using Docker)